310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 Strengthen your justice power with this!
 {% endbubble %}
 {% bubble Midori %}
-What the heck is “justice power?”
+What the heck is “justice power”?
 {% endbubble %}

 <hr>